jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 img source: https://towardsdatascience.com/the-w3h-of-alexnet-vggnet-resnet-and-inception-7baaaecccc96

 Note: AlexNet was the first winner of the 2012 ImageNet Challenge.
 It was invented in 2012 by Krizhevsky, Sutskever, and Hinton and is known as one major milestone in computer vision.
-It was the first network trained on a large dataset and the first one using large filter sizes, which was not computational feasible bevor.
+It was the first network trained on a large dataset and the first one using large filter sizes, which was not computational feasible before.
 The original model was split into two and trained on two GPUs because of memory restrictions (Krizhevsky, Sutskever, & Hinton, 2012).

 ---